Tanz0rz/haxe-fmod/extension/haxe/core-api-common-dsp-effects.md

 The 3D position parameter takes a struct that is not exposed, so 3D panning goes through a 3D channel's set3DAttributes instead.
 The 2D parameters work by index.

 ## FMOD_DSP_PAN#2
-verdict: review note only, decide bound or a category FMOD_DSP_PARAMETER_3DATTRIBUTES_MULTI is not exposed, so a pan unit cannot be positioned by parameter from Haxe.
-Play the source through a 3D channel and call Channel.set3DAttributes, which feeds the same panner with the Studio listeners.
+verdict: covered this block is prose about how a rotating 3D source is panned, in Haxe the source is positioned through Channel.set3DAttributes and the same panning applies

 ## FMOD_DSP_PAN_2D_STEREO_MODE_TYPE
 verdict: bound